Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: An example of 2D fermionic SPT states with a symmetry

 The key step for understanding the stability and instability of edge theory is to figure out how the low energy fields $\theta$ and $\phi$ transform under the non-on-site $Z_2$ symmetry.
 Let us first introduce the domain wall representation:

 In principle, we can re-express everything in terms of the ${\tau}$'s.
-However, the above duality transformation doesn't quite work for a system with periodic boundary conditions, since the ${\tau}^z_i$ variables obey the global constraint $\prod_{i=1}^L {\tau}^z_i = 1$, and therefore only describe $L-1$ independent degrees of freedom.
+However, the above duality transformation does not quite work for a system with periodic boundary conditions, since the ${\tau}^z_i$ variables obey the global constraint $\prod_{i=1}^L {\tau}^z_i = 1$, and therefore only describe $L-1$ independent degrees of freedom.

 In order to incorporate the missing degree of freedom and make the dual description complete, we introduce an additional $Z_2$ gauge field $\mu^z_{i-1,i}$ that lives on the links connecting neighboring boundary sites $i-1,i$.
 We then define the duality transformation between ${\sigma}$ and ${\tau}, \mu$ by the relation